Ask for More Than Bayes Optimal: A Theory of Indecisions for Selective Hypothesis Testing: Theory

-It is worth noting here that while in the classical setup (without indecisions) we need $c\geq 1$ to achieve $\delta-$consistency, we require almost no indecisions provided that $c>1/2$, as $\delta^{(2c-1)^2} = o(1)$.
-We also note the following interesting all-or-nothing phenomenon.
-By observing the asymptotic behavior of $\gamma_\delta$, it seems that $\gamma_\delta$ either goes to $0$ or $1$, depending on whether~$c$ is greater or smaller than~$1/2$.
-Asymptotically, the optimal behavior corresponds to either full indecisions or almost no indecisions.
+It is worth noting that, while in the classical setup (without indecisions) we need $c\geq1$ to achieve $\delta$-consistency, we require almost no indecisions when $c>1/2$, as $\delta^{(2c-1)^2}=o(1)$.
+We also observe an all-or-nothing phenomenon: $\gamma_\delta$ tends to $0$ or $1$ depending on whether $c$ is greater or smaller than $1/2$.